 Strategies and roadmap:

-To achieve our commitment, we need to source recycled or bio-based raw material alternatives for each of the raw materials used in our product.
+To achieve our target, we need to source recycled or bio-based alternatives for each of the raw materials used in our product.
 Some of these raw materials, such as polyester, already have solutions available, like recycled polyester.
 However, for other raw material types, recycled or bio-based alternatives may not yet be readily available or developed.

 Key strategies in our roadmap include:

-- Incremental increase of recycled and/or bio-based content in our EVA and PU midsole compounds, EVA and PU sockliner foams, and rubber outsole compounds; work toward a minimum of 50% content by 2030. • Collaborate with our suppliers to convert spandex into recycled spandex.
+- Incremental increase of recycled and/or biobased content in our midsole compounds, sockliner and strobel foams, and rubber outsole compounds, working toward a minimum 50% content by 2030.

 Source of recycled content: Our roadmap to use recycled raw materials initially focuses on post-consumer sources, such as plastic bottles.
+We have expanded to use post-industrial sources of recycled plastics and foams, and recycled silica from the semiconductor industry in outsole rubber.
 We will also work with our manufacturing partners to find ways to use material waste generated during our product and materials production as a source of recycled content to make new Brooks materials.
-This will support our objective to eliminate manufacturing material waste that goes to landfill and incineration.
+This will support our target to eliminate footwear manufacturing material waste sent to landfill and incineration.
 Longer-term, we envision that our product materials become the source of recycled content after the product use has been maximized, to enable material circulation and our circular product vision.

 Verifying bio-based claims: We verify all biosynthetic bio-based claims by using ASTM D6866, the industry-standard test method for measuring the bio-based carbon content of a material.